 You can top it with American cheese, sausage or ham, and use a few slices of bacon as your “bread” to hold it together while you eat it like a sandwich.

-The nice thing about the breakfast sandwiches is that they don’t come loaded with sauce as most hamburgers do at other restaurants.
+The nice thing about the breakfast sandwiches is that they don’t come loaded with sauce like most hamburgers do at other restaurants.

 We recommend ordering a breakfast sandwich at any time of the day and grabbing a cup of black coffee to go with it to stick with your low-carb needs.

 #2.
 Check out the sandwich menu

-Aim your focus toward the sandwiches on the DD Smart menu and don’t forget to toss the bread.
+Focus on the sandwiches on the menu and don’t forget to toss the bread.
 They have a veggie egg white flatbread sandwich with cheese that you could order and toss the flatbread.

 This would meet your low-carb needs, but keep in mind that the fattier meats like bacon, ham or sausage will help keep you full for longer as well as give you a dietary fat boost, which is an important part of staying in ketosis.
 If you’re not keto, you could order this sandwich with a side of turkey sausage.

 Coffee and donuts go hand-in-hand, which is why you’ll find tons of coffee concoctions at Dunkin’ Donuts.
 Unfortunately, the only coffee you can drink on a low-carb diet at Dunkin’ Donuts is black coffee with cream or unsweetened iced coffee.

 You could also get a shot of espresso or a latte made with heavy cream, but you’ll want to stay away from the majority of the handcrafted espresso drinks at Dunkin’ Donuts as they contain milk or added sugar.